 3. Buenos Aires

-Cosmopolitan and dynamic, the Argentine capital is full of charm.
-Buenos Aires is one of the best tourist destinations in Argentina.
+Looking for the best things to do in Argentina?
+Then Buenos Aires is the place to be.
+Cosmopolitan and dynamic, this Argentine capital is full of charm and one of the best tourist destinations.
 It is a city full of parks and greenery.
 You will be surprised by getting lost in its immense Parisian-style avenues, enjoying the vitality of one of the most important cities in South America.

-You will pass from the pink government building to the imposing opera house, the colorful streets of Boca, and the wide boulevards of the Palermo district.
-In this city, you will find 734 bookstores for every 100,000 inhabitants, and the best known is El Ateneo Grand Splendid.
+I enjoyed the beautiful views of the pink government building to the imposing opera house, the colorful streets of Boca, and the wide boulevards of the Palermo district.
+It is also in this city that you will find 734 bookstores for every 100,000 inhabitants, and the best known is El Ateneo Grand Splendid.

-You can also take tours in Buenos Aires and excursions to interesting destinations such as the Tigre delta or Montevideo in neighboring Uruguay.
+I also took tours in Buenos Aires and excursions to interesting destinations such as the Tigre delta or Montevideo in neighboring Uruguay.
 There are tons of places to discover and explore this great city which can be easily explored.

-Finally, it is here that you will have the most beautiful demonstrations of Tango, this passionate dance, inseparable from the country.
+Finally, it is here that I witnessed the most beautiful demonstrations of Tango, this passionate dance, inseparable from the country.

 The main activities that can be carried out in this privileged corner are related to nature, including trekking, horseback riding, climbing, and diving.
 But there is also a place reserved for contemplation, such as the must-see cruises and expeditions that tour islands, bays, glaciers, and cliffs.
 In addition, you can take the sea by boat and see the famous lighthouse at the end of the world.
 And if you want to learn the heritage and history of the town, you can take a tour of the end of the world museum.